pnsaeta/p064/docs/FO-ComplexVariables.md

     \dv{(z^n)}{z} = n z^{n-1}
 \\]

+### A Non-differentiable Function of a Complex Variable

 However, it is possible to produce a very simple function that does not have a derivative.
 Consider
 \\[